PanosEconomou/notes/Analysis/Distributions.md

 Formal distributions are such cool concepts in physics and we use them all the time!
 They are a way to generalize functions over some spaces but their genious is that so much of their properties are defined even better than most functions.
 For example all their derivatives exist, their Fourier transform exists, every linear PDE has a fundamental solution given by a distribution and that barely scratches the surface.

-In here we will talk about distributions in a general sense such that we can build up to describing Quantum Fields in QFT.
+In here we will talk about distributions in a general sense such that we can build up to describing quantum fields in QFT.

-We will start with defining *weak limits* of functions which will naturally lead to realizing the need for an extra object which is a distribution.
-Then we will define the set of test function, give it a nice topology and proceed with defining the set of distributions as linear maps on this space and identifying it with the closure under a nice topology.
-After that we will start playing!
-We will see examples of distributions, take their fourier transform, understand what local distributions are and so much more.
+We will start by defining test functions, playing around with their topology and slightly stretching what they can be.
+Then we define distributions as continous linear maps of test functions, highlight some of their properties and then we start playing!
+The main focus will be on the study of *local distributions* which are a special type of distributions that is super useful when we think of

 These notes are compiled from: